hetalang/heta-compiler/export-formats.md

 There are two recommended ways to export models in Heta compiler: using [`export` property](./cli-references.md#declaration-file-format) in declaration file or using CLI [`--export` property](./cli-references.md#running-build-with CLI-options).
 If no --export option is set, the compiler will use the `export` property from the declaration file.

-The `export` property is an array of objects with `format` property and other format-specific properties.
+The `export` property is an array of objects with the `format` and `filepath` properties and other format-specific properties.

+- `format` is a case-sensitive string with the name of the format.
+The list of supported formats is below.
+- `filepath` is an *optional* property, which is a string with the path to the output directory.
+The path is relative to the output (`dist`) directory.

+**Example**

 ```yaml
 {